Tizcommand/OpenGL-Realtime-RT/README.md

 Press F3 to toogle the visibility of debug information.

-Press Ctrl+→ while debug information is visible to switch to the next type of debug information.
+Press Ctrl+→, while debug information is visible, to switch to the next type of debug information.

-Press Ctrl+← while debug information is visible to switch to the previous type of debug information.
+Press Ctrl+←, while debug information is visible, to switch to the previous type of debug information.